Humanities, Society and Culture

 The Bachelor of Arts in Humanities, Society And Culture is a 3-year, internationally accredited program offering a modern and interdisciplinary education in humanitarian issues and how they interact with societies and cultures.
 You will earn a globally recognized American and European B.A. degree.

 |Accreditation||WASC + MSMT|

 Please submit your details in order to receive the brochure via email.

 About the program

-The B.A. in Humanities, Society and Culture program delivers a broad curriculum that develops critical and informed thinking about the world’s humanitarian issues today and for the future.
+The B.A. in Humanities and Social Sciences: Humanities, Society and Culture program delivers a broad curriculum that develops critical and informed thinking about the world’s humanitarian issues today and for the future.
 You will learn the principles, concepts, and theories behind modern social issues and democratic transformations.